themagicalmammal/Resume/README.md

   <img src="logo.png" width="600" />

   <img src="https://capsule-render.vercel.app/api?type=transparent&fontColor=5066A8&text=Information&height=150&fontSize=60" width="500" /> <br />
-  MagicalCV is LaTeX template for a Resumes' inspired by many existing resumes'.
+  MagicalCV is a LaTeX template for a resume, inspired by many existing resumes'.
 It is made to be beautiful & also is compact to fit in as much data as you can.

   <img src="https://capsule-render.vercel.app/api?type=transparent&fontColor=5066A8&text=Preview&height=150&fontSize=60" width="500" /> <br />
   <img src="examples/MagicalCV.jpg" width="500" />